 Staff enjoyed good food and great conversation at the BBQ luncheon on June 25, 2014.

 The PSS Sustainable Living Committee hosted a North Campus Nature Walk around Lake LaSalle led by Professor of Environmental Studies Sandy Geffner on May 6, 2014.

 Breaking Misconceptions About Accessibility: How You Can Become an Advocate for Access

-On April 9th the Inclusion and Diversity Committee presented a seminar entitled "Breaking Misconceptions About Accessibility: How You Can Become an Advocate for Access."
-Kristin Harte, Associate Director, and Emily Tennant-Koller, Exam & Classroom Support Coordinator for the University at Buffalo's Office of Accessibility Resources were the presenters.
+On April 9, 2014, the Inclusion and Diversity Committee presented a seminar entitled "Breaking Misconceptions About Accessibility: How You Can Become an Advocate for Access."
+Kristin Harte, Associate Director, and Emily Tennant-Koller, Exam & Classroom Support Coordinator for the UB’s Office of Accessibility Resources were the presenters.
 This was the first installment of their Education and Advocacy Series.
 They explored common misconceptions about accessibility, highlighted resources available for students and professional staff, and provided advice on how you can become an advocate for access and success!